atusy/vimconf-2025-small/index.md

 ### Are language servers language-specific?

-- No, not necessarily.
+- No, not necessarily
-- [copilot-language-server](https://www.npmjs.com/package/@github/copilot-language-server) provides AI-powered code completions for any language.
+- [copilot-language-server](https://www.npmjs.com/package/@github/copilot-language-server) provides AI-powered code completions for any language
-- **treesitter-ls** can support any language given a tree-sitter parser and queries.
+- [treesitter-ls](https://github.com/atusy/treesitter-ls) can support any language given a tree-sitter parser and queries

 ---

-### Can treesitter-ls provide language intelligence tools?
+### Can treesitter-ls provide intelligence tools?

 Yes, for example: